Skip to content

 What to do this week:

 Spend more time outdoors.
 Walk at a natural pace and focus on shorter steps rather than long strides.
-This gives a softer landing and reduces overload.
+This creates a softer landing and reduces overload.

 Recommended routine: